pypi/warehouse/README.rst

 Contributing
 ------------

-Currently focusing on modeling and reconstructing the data from the current PyPI database.
-Pull Requests that are not focused on that are likely to be declined.

 1. Fork the `repository`_ on GitHub.
 2. Make a branch off of master and commit your changes to it.
 3. Ensure that your name is added to the end of the AUTHORS file using the